russmckendrick/records/content/posts/keep-the-faith-9366429/index.md

 <!-- section break -->

-"Keep the Faith" is a song by American rock band Bon Jovi.
-It was written by Jon Bon Jovi, Richie Sambora, and Desmond Child.
-It was released on October 12, 1992, as the lead single from Bon Jovi's fifth album of the same name.
-It is characterized by its driving bass line and is a live staple for the band.
-"I Wish Everyday Could Be Like Christmas" appeared as a B-side to the song in the United States.
-In the US, the song reached number one on the Billboard Album Rock Tracks chart and peaked at number 29 on the Billboard Hot 100.
-Worldwide, "Keep the Faith" topped the charts of Norway and Portugal and reached number five in the United Kingdom.
+Keep the Faith is the fifth studio album by American rock band Bon Jovi, released on November 3, 1992, by Mercury Records.
+It is Bon Jovi's last studio album to feature all five original band members as bass guitarist Alec John Such was dismissed from the band in 1994.
+It is Bon Jovi's first album since 1985's 7800° Fahrenheit not to be produced by Bruce Fairbairn.
+The album was produced by Bob Rock and was recorded at the Little Mountain Sound Studios in Vancouver, British Columbia.
+Keep the Faith marked a change to a "more serious interpretation of the band's pop-metal groove".
+It is also Bon Jovi's longest album to date, clocking in at 66 minutes.
-It is a regular song at live shows by the band and is featured on the Live from London and The Crush Tour DVDs.
-When played live it features Jon Bon Jovi playing percussion.
-In 2009, Jon Bon Jovi released a new version of "Keep the Faith" with the Washington DC Youth Choir on the compilation album Oh Happy Day.
-German Eurodance band X-Perience has also covered "Keep the Faith" in their 1997 album Take Me Home.
+Keep the Faith peaked at number five on the US Billboard 200 chart and was certified double-platinum by the Recording Industry Association of America (RIAA).
+The album produced several hits for the band, including "Keep the Faith", "Bed of Roses" and "In These Arms".

 <br>
 ## Apple Music
 {{< applemusic url="https://music.apple.com/gb/album/keep-the-faith/1440826842" >}}